karanja-simon/blog/javafx-multiscreen-framework.md

 ###### [@admin](/whoami)
 ###### Oct 10, 2016 9:50PM
 ###### [#java]() [#javafx]()
-Long, long time ago while working with JavaFX, I decided to create a small framework/library to managing multiple screens or views (.fxml files).
-Here is my effort, of creating *a clean JavaFX framework for managing multiple screens or views*.
+Long, long time ago while working with JavaFX, I decided to create a small framework/library to manage multiple screens or views (.fxml files).
+Here is my effort.

-#### Getting Started
-Clone the repo and grab the MultiScreeFramework.jar in the dist directory and import it to your project, then see the installation section on how to use it.
-To contribute, please see the contribution section.

 #### Prerequisites

 Ensure you have a minimum of Java 8 installed.
 If you are building from sources, ensure you have the latest JDK or atleast JDK8 and above.

+#### Getting Started

+Clone the repo and grab the *MultiScreeFramework.jar* in the dist directory and import it to your project.

 #### Usage

 To use the library, follow the steps carefully.
 > Please note that only an AnchorPane is fully supported as the wrapper container.

-###### STEP 1
+#### Step 1

-Add the MultiScreenFramework.jar to your project libraries
+Add the *MultiScreenFramework.jar* to your project libraries.

-###### STEP 2
+#### Step 2

-Create class, preferrably a Singleton to hold your screens say Screen.java and define all your screens/views with their corresponding   ids E.g
+Create class, preferrably a Singleton to hold your screens say *Screen.java* and define all your screens/views with their corresponding  ids E.g

 ```java
 public class Screens {